ChilloutCharles/BrainEmotionToVRChat/README.md

 This is my attempt at creating a machine learning algorithm to map brainwaves to emotional response using [Spotify's emotion metadata](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features), [Pytorch's machine learning library](https://pytorch.org), [Brainflow's ONNX integration](https://brainflow.org/2022-06-09-onnx/), and [VRChat OSC](https://hello.vrchat.com/blog/vrchat-osc-for-avatars).

+## Appreciaton
+Thanks to [Nanao Ei](https://github.com/einanao) for applying their machine learning experience and create a better model!

 ## How it works

 1. Use Spotify to find songs with various emotion metadata